 - The filing period will be extended until August 15, ONLY if the incumbent does not file by the deadline of August 10.
 The extension is for anyone other than the incumbent.

-- City Candidates will be required to submit Nomination signatures, complete a Declaration of Candidacy and other forms as required by the City Clerk.
+- City Candidates will be required to submit Nomination signatures, and other forms as required by the City Clerk.

-The offices of Superior Court Judge, No. 2, Supervisor District 3 and Supervisor District 4 may go to a runoff election in November.
-The top two candidates in June will move on.
+The offices of Superior Court Judge, No. 2, Supervisor District 3 and Supervisor District 4 are going to a runoff election in November.
+The top two candidates in June have moved on.
 These candidates:

 - Must submit a new candidate statement if the candidate wishes for it to be published in the County Voter Information Guide.
 See #5 below.